 Every year since then, our community has reserved the fourth Saturday in February as National TRIO Day — an opportunity to focus the nation’s “attention on the needs of disadvantaged young people and adults aspiring to improve their lives if they are to become contributing citizens of the country, and to the talent which will be wasted if that investment is not made.”

 For many programs, National TRIO Day has become a tradition as it allows students who benefit from the TRIO programs to give back to their local communities through acts of service.
 In past years, National TRIO Day celebrations have included some of the following activities.

 - Raising awareness about TRIO through visits to the State Capitol

 - Reading to children at the local library

-- Cleaning a park, river or other public area
+- Cleaning a park, river, or other public areas